Curator Medieval Collections

 Educational background and special fields of interest

 Annemarieke Willemsen (b.
-1969) studied Art History & Archaeology at Radboud University, Nijmegen, where she was awarded her PhD in 1998 for a thesis on late medieval children’s toys.
-From 1993 onwards, she participated in various exhibition projects at institutions including Museum Boijmans van Beuningen in Rotterdam.
-Since 1999 she has worked at the Dutch National Museum of Antiquities as curator of the Medieval Department, with responsibility for all finds on Dutch soil dating from the post-Roman era.
-Her interest focuses particularly on material culture (including studying it as a phenomenon) and everyday life in the Middle Ages, with an emphasis on children, play, education, and fashion.
+1969) studied Art History & Archaeology at Radboud University, Nijmegen, where she was awarded her PhD in 1998 for a thesis on late-medieval children’s toys.
+Since 1999 she has worked at the Dutch National Museum of Antiquities as curator of the Medieval Department, with responsibility for all post-Roman finds from Dutch soil.
+Her interest focuses particularly on material culture (also as a phenomenon) and everyday life in the Middle Ages, with an emphasis on children, play, education, and fashion.
+She is a Fellow of the Society of Antiquaries in London and Museum Fellow of the Royal Dutch Institute in Rome.

 An ‘omnivorous’ researcher